quchen/voron/buildlog.md

 printed it with various Z offsets. +0.10mm yielded a very gappy first layer, +0.05mm had too much plastic for the height, +0.06mm was just right.
 The new offset is thus `-0.85 + 0.06 = -0.79`.

+Turns out this value was a bit off, and once again following Andrew Ellis’ print guide I settled on an experimentally determined value of `-0.945`.
+I simply sliced a 25mm×25mm×0.2mm cuboid and printed 9 of them in a square pattern, and modified the Z offset when the printer switched to the next one using direct display controls (which set values in Klipper directly and don’t have to wait for the firmware pipeline to clear).